citrix/terraform-provider-citrix/scripts/onboarding-helper/README.md

 7. Wait for the script to complete.
 The execution time will depend on the complexity of the onboarding process and the resources being imported.

-8. Once the script has finished running, check the `resource.tf` file for the output.
+8. Once the script has finished running, check the `.tf` files for the output.
 The Terraform state file should also be updated with the site terraform resources.
+9. Please note that the onboarding script masks out values for all sensitive attributes present in the generated terraform files.
+Please update these placeholders with the appropriate values.
+10. At this point if you run `terraform plan`, you should **only** see the sensitive attributes from step 9 being updated.
+11. Run `terraform apply`.
+This will synchronize the state file with the values of the sensitive attributes updated in step 9.
+12. If you run `terraform plan` again, you should see the following message: `No changes.
+Your infrastructure matches the configuration.`.
+This indicates that all the Citrix resources have been successfully onboarded.

 ## Known Issues/Debugging: